How to Celebrate AAPI Month at Work

-As an Asian-owned business, CultureAlly is proud to be celebrating Asian American Pacific Islander (AAPI) Heritage Month with organizations around the world.
+As an Asian-owned business, CultureAlly is proud to join organizations across the world in celebration for Asian American and Pacific Islander (AAPI) Heritage month.

 What is AAPI Heritage Month?